Samarth43/Machine-Learning/README.md

 Hello Everyone!!
 I Welcome you all here.

-There are two files attached with Readme file in this Machine-Learning Repo.
+There are two files in this Machine-Learning Repo.
 The one is NaiveBayes_iPhone and other is K_Nearest_Neighbour.
 These two files contains the solution of a same problem with 2 different approaches.
 One approach uses Naive Bayes Model and other uses K Nearest Neighbour Moodel.